learnapollo/learnapollo/content/tutorial-react/react-04.md

 ## Recap

 Congratulations, you increased the modularity of your components by introducing fragments.
-We learned a lot about fragments, let's do a quick recap:
+We learned a lot about fragments in GraphQL, let's do a quick recap:

 * **Co-located fragments** help to decouple the declaration of data requirements
 * Using **multiple fragments** in a parent component is easy and merges the selected fields of the different child components